What is System Testing?

 System Testing in Agile Projects

 The test level model predates the agile process models and is therefore readily ignored in Scrum contexts.
 Unjustly so.
-The substantive requirements of system testing continue to apply unchanged: the system has to be tested from the outside, test cases have to be derived from requirements, test data has to be prepared and a suitable test environment has to be ensured.
+The objectives of system testing continue to apply in agile contexts: the overall behaviour is evaluated against the relevant requirements, test data is prepared and a suitable test environment is ensured.
+The useful techniques, roles and levels of independence depend on context.

 Typical Defect Classes and Risks